-The Exploitation Plan (EP) will be designed in order to multiply the impact of the proposed solutions and prepare the transition towards industrial and commercial uptake in order to fully achieve the expected impact.
-The EP will describe the activities to be undertaken (how and by whom) in order to ensure the exploitation beyond the project itself.
-The exploitation strategy will reflect and will be built-up as a result of sound analysis of the market trends potential users, and financial sustainability.
+The Exploitation Plan (EP) aims at multiplying the impact of the proposed solutions and prepare the transition towards industrial and commercial uptake in order to fully achieve the expected impact.
+The EP describes here the approach that has been taken and is foreseen for the second half of the project in order to ensure the exploitation beyond the project itself.

+In the last PEDR release, the exploitation strategy will reflect and will be built-up as a result of sound analysis of the market trends potential users, and financial sustainability.
 The target users will be precisely identified and analysed in terms of specific needs and objectives.

-The exploitation activities will be coordinated by the Steering Committee in collaboration with the Exploitation Manager.
+The exploitation activities are coordinated by the Steering Committee in collaboration with the Exploitation Manager.